 The story of Carris

 There’s quite a bit to read around the museum.
 I learned that the Carris company, which still operates services across Lisbon, was founded back in 1872.
-Since then various models of tram, including the open-sided Americanos and wooden bodied Electricos, have run on the city’s streets.
+Since then various models of trams, including the open-sided Americanos and wooden-bodied Electricos, have run on the city’s streets.
 The first double-decker bus entered service in June 1947; today such buses are used exclusively for tourism.

 This is more than just a museum about trams and buses.
 Lisbon also has funiculars and the Carmo Elevator, today better known as the Santa Justa Elevator, for getting up and down the hills in the city centre.